Brno: 20th century and Greater Brno

-At the turn of the 20th century, roughly two-thirds of Brno's residents spoke German, and its suburbs and neighbouring towns were predominantly Czech-speaking.
+At the start of the 20th century, roughly two-thirds of Brno's residents spoke German, but its suburbs and neighbouring towns were predominantly Czech-speaking.
 Everyday life in the city was bilingual.
 The local German dialect, known as Brünnerisch, incorporated elements from both languages.
 The end of World War I brought about the partition of Austria-Hungary, and more than three million Germans found themselves separated from Austria and under Czech control.
-After the Czechoslovak Republic was proclaimed on 28 October, 1918, the Sudeten Germans asserted their right to self-determination and peacefully opposed the Czech military taking control of their homeland.
+After the Czechoslovak Republic was proclaimed on 28 October 1918, the Sudeten Germans asserted their right to self-determination and peacefully opposed the Czech military taking control of their homeland.
 Fighting broke out sporadically, resulting in casualties.
 Moravia contained patches of "landlocked" German territory to the north and south.
-German-language islands and towns inhabited by German-speaking populations, surrounded by Czech speakers, were common, much like in Brno.
+German-language islands and towns inhabited by German-speaking populations, surrounded by Czech speakers, were common, just as in Brno.